tangerine-maniacs/compu-contador/README.md

 1110 -> 0010 | x 1 | x 1 | x 0 | 0 x
 1111 -> 1101 | x 0 | x 0 | x 1 | x 0

-Circuit has 29.0 gates.
+Circuit has 32.0 gates.
 (Gates can have more than 2 inputs, each input costs .5) 24 JK registers
-4.0 AND gates
+6.0 AND gates
-1.0 OR gates
+2.0 OR gates
-**This doesn't count the module to replace numbers**
+**This COUNTS the module to replace numbers** **Remember that wires can be shared, so the real number might be lower**

 ===================
 Working with list 3: ['0000', '1001', '1111', '1101', '1100', '1000', '0100', '0010']